trungcaot/MsCoreOne/README.md

 docker-compose -f .\docker-compose-infra.yml up redis
 ```
 Note: You should update your IP in appsetting for redis configuration to make sure mscoreone-api connect to redis server successfully.

+## :handshake: Contributing

+Contributions, issues and feature requests are welcome!

+## :man_astronaut: Show your support

+Give a :star: if you like this project!